RafasGit/RafasGit/README.md

 Hi there 👋 , I'm [Joshua Ng'ang'a](https://www.joshnganga.site/) !
 I am a software engineer and technical writer with three years of experience in the development of fullstack applications, primarily in TypeScript, Tanstack and NextJs.

 ## About Me
+I focus on delivering projects efficiently without compromising on quality and that the first iteration should never be the last; there is always room for improvement❗
- I was priviledged with the opportunity to transition into tech by interning at the 100Devs; a US based developer training agency.
-SInce then I have built individual projects while exploring various technlogies and frameworks such as Next.js, ORMs such as Drizzle and stacks such as the T3 Stack(TypeScript, tRPC, NextAuth and Tailwind).
+I have built individual projects while exploring various technlogies and frameworks such as Next.js, ORMs such as Drizzle and stacks such as the T3 Stack(TypeScript, tRPC, NextAuth and Tailwind).

 ## Technical Skills 🛠️
 - **Languages:** JavaScript, Python, TypeScript 🟦